Learn About Natural Resources Stewards

 What does the Natural Resources Stewards Program offer?

-With knowledge in hand, and ongoing support from a community of professionals, teachers, and classmates, Stewards volunteer for projects and activities of their own choosing.
-For some, it’s helping their local community bring nature back to a local park, teaching youth or adults about wildlife, or exploring and recording their town’s wetlands.
-Others like to hunt for the state’s biggest trees, or for endangered native plants.
-Many become local leaders.
+With knowledge in hand, and ongoing support from a community of professionals, teachers, and classmates, Stewards develop and deliver projects and activities in their communities and across the state.
+Many people come to the Stewards program because they see a need within their community, or an opportunity to contribute to a natural place in NH that they love.
 Together, Natural Resources Stewards are part of a longstanding program – a community of people who care and make a difference to the natural world around them.

 What is the Natural Resources Stewards (NRS) Course?

-Each September a new discovery course begins, bringing people together who, like you, love being outdoors, and learning and caring for the natural world.
-Held on Fridays for twelve weeks, the course offers you hands-on experiences exploring NH’s natural resources from neighborhood parks to native woodlands.
+Each year, a new discovery course begins, bringing people together who, like you, love being outdoors, and learning and caring for the natural world.
+On-line assignments prepare you for hands-on learning in the field throughout the course.
+Coursework is completed while exploring NH's natural resources, from neighborhood parks and green spaces to native woodlands and state parks.

 You’ll learn how soil, water, wildlife, fungi, plants, and people are connected through ecosystems, and how outside influences, such as invasive species, impact their function.
-You’ll also gain knowledge, skills, and tools to improve and restore the ecosystems of our backyards, communities, and greater landscape of the region.
+You’ll also gain knowledge, skills, and tools to improve and restore the ecosystems of our backyards and communities, as well as the greater landscape of the region.

 Natural Resources Stewards – Pause in Training during 2024